matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 #### Adding marker events

-Finally, we add "marker" events into the mix so that federated remote servers can also navigate and to know where/how to fetch historical messages correctly.
+Finally, we add "marker" events into the mix so that federated remote servers also know where in the DAG they should look for historical messages.

 To lay out the different types of servers consuming these historical messages (more context on why we need "marker" events):

  1. Local server
-    - This can pretty much work out of the box.
-Just add the events to the database and they're available.
+    - This pretty much works out of the box.
+It's possible to just add the historical events to the database and they're available.
 The new endpoint is just a mechanism to insert the events.
  1. Federated remote server that already has all scrollback history and then new history is inserted
     - The big problem is how does a HS know it needs to go fetch more history if